ivalentinee/Pangaea-CP-100-Bank-creator/README.md

 And voila, our files are converted and packed!

-All preset files are put into directory named `Bank` (created in current directory).
-You should then just clean chosen CP-100 bank directory (say, `Bank_0`) and copy `Bank` content into that CP-100 bank directory:
+All preset files are put into directory named `Result` (created in current directory).
+You should then just clean chosen CP-100 bank(s) and copy `Result` content to CP-100:

 ```bash
 $ rm -rfv <wherever_you_mounted_cp_100>/Bank_0/**/*.wav # remove old IR-files